Fedora-dotnet/developer-portal-content/tech/languages/csharp/csharp-ide.md

 ## Summary

 What would we recommend?
 JetBrains Rider is the best C# IDE, however it is not open source.
 VS Code is great for .NET Core and MonoDevelop for Mono.
-C# in Eclipse IDE is work in progress, and supports only Mono for now; it can already be useful if you're already an user of Eclipse IDE with any other programming language.
+C# in Eclipse IDE is good for edition, and takes advantage of all the benefits of the established Eclipse IDE and of its rich ecosystem.